Conda for Tool Dependencies¶

 environment contains a

-subdirectory, depending on the tool, and is sufficient to get a Galaxy tool up
+subdirectories, depending on the tool, which are sufficient to get a Galaxy tool

 available before the tool is executed on your system.